zpeng11/JupyterNotebookOnARC/README.md

 It asks the SSH tool to link **fg8:8888** to **localhost:8888** so that all access to  **localhost:8888** on your local machine will be redirected to **fg8:8888** on ARC.

 #### Step5
-If you followed the steps, you should now be able to access [localhost:8888/](http://localhost:8888/) from your browser and start working with Jupyter Notebook.
+If following the steps, you should now be able to access [localhost:8888](http://localhost:8888/) from your browser and start working with Jupyter Notebook.

 #### More Access Device
 After Step3, configuration on the ARC server side is done.
 Therefore you can use any other devices to go through Step4 & Step5 to get access to the Jupyter Notebook on ARC.